Gananath Obeyesekere

-Gananath Obeyesekere is Emeritus Professor of Anthropology at Princeton University and has done much work in his home country of Sri Lanka.
-His research focuses on psychoanalysis and anthropology and the ways in which personal symbolism is related to religious experience, in addition to the European voyages of discovery to Polynesia in the 18th century and after, and the implications of these voyages for the development of ethnography.
+Gananath Obeyesekere (2 February 1930 – 25 March 2025) was a Sri Lankan anthropologist of religion and professor of anthropology at Princeton University.
+His research focused on psychoanalysis and anthropology and how personal symbolism is related to religious experience, in addition to the European exploration of Polynesia in the 18th century and after, and the implications of these voyages for the development of ethnography.
 His books include Land Tenure in Village Ceylon, Medusa's Hair, The Cult of the Goddess Pattini, Buddhism Transformed (coauthor), The Work of Culture, The Apotheosis of Captain Cook: European Mythmaking in the Pacific, and Making Karma.

-Career
+He did much of his fieldwork in Sri Lanka.

+Life and career

-Professor Obeyesekere completed a B.A. in English (1955) at the University of Ceylon, Peradeniya, followed by an M.A.
-(1958) and Ph.D (1964) at the University of Washington.
+Obeyesekere was born in Meegama, British Ceylon (now in Western Province, Sri Lanka).
+He completed a B.A. in English (1955) at the University of Ceylon, Peradeniya, followed by an M.A.
+(1958) and PhD (1964) at the University of Washington.
 Before his appointment to Princeton, Obeyesekere held teaching positions at the University of Ceylon, the University of Washington and the University of California, San Diego.
-He was Chair of the Princeton University Anthropology Department and a Professor from 1980 to the year 2000 when he retired.
-He has received several academic awards, the most recent being the Thomas H. Huxley medal by the Royal Anthropological Institute in recognition of his scholarly contributions to the discipline.
+He was chair of the Princeton University Anthropology department and a professor from 1980 until his retirement in 2000.

+Obeyesekere received several academic awards, including the Thomas H. Huxley medal by the Royal Anthropological Institute in recognition of his scholarly contributions to the discipline.
+He was awarded a Guggenheim fellowship in 1978.
+He died in Colombo on 25 March 2025, at the age of 95.

-Debate with Sahlins
+Debate with Marshall Sahlins

-In the 1990s he entered into a well-known intellectual debate with Marshall Sahlins over the rationality of indigenous peoples.
-The debate was carried out through an examination of the details of Captain James Cook's death in the Hawaiian Islands in 1779.
+In the 1990s, Obeyesekere entered into a well-known intellectual debate with Marshall Sahlins over the rationality of indigenous peoples.
+The debate was carried out through an examination of the details of the death of James Cook in the Hawaiian Islands in 1779.
 At the heart of the debate was how to understand the rationality of indigenous people.
 Obeyesekere insisted that indigenous people thought in essentially the same way as Westerners and was concerned that any argument otherwise would paint them as "irrational" and "uncivilized".
-In contrast Sahlins argued that each culture may have different types of rationality that make sense of the world by focusing on different patterns and explain them within specific cultural narratives, and that assuming that all cultures lead to a single rational view is a form of eurocentrism.
+In contrast, Sahlins argued that each culture may have different types of rationality that make sense of the world by focusing on different patterns and explain them within specific cultural narratives, and that assuming that all cultures lead to a single rational view is a form of Eurocentrism.